Rahul8991/Rahul8991/README.md

 👋 Hi, I’m ur new friend.
-Nice to meet you.</br> Currently Learning python and data analysis.</br>
+Nice to meet you.</br> Currently exploring python</br>
-Interested to work on AI and automation related stuff.</br>
+Interested to work on AI, automation related stuff.</br>

 Feel free to contact me.
 We can learn together and built things together.</br>
 Vive La Programmers...